apollo

 Thalidomide stops the development of cancer cells, stops the blood vessels growing in cancer, and stimulates the part of the immune system to attack the cancer cells.
 Thereby, Thalidomide helps treat multiple myeloma.

 Do not stop taking Thalidomide on your own.
 You are advised to take Thalidomide for as long as your doctor has prescribed it for you, depending on your medical condition.
-Do not be reluctant to speak with your doctor if you experience any difficulty while taking Thalidomide.
+Do not hesitate to speak with your doctor if you experience any difficulties while taking Thalidomide.

 No, it is not safe to father a child while taking Thalidomide.
 Thalidomide is present in the semen of male patients taking Thalidomide; it could cause severe birth defects or death of the unborn baby.
 During sexual activity with females of reproductive potential, always use effective contraception such as latex or synthetic condom while taking Thalidomide and for at least 4weeks after discontinuing Thalidomide, even if you have undergone a successful vasectomy.
 Male patients taking Thalidomide must not donate semen.